 PKCT has two continuous dust monitors.
 One monitor is located at the southern end of PKCT's premises.
 The other monitor is located north of PKCT's premises, midway to the residential boundary.
 Data from these monitors is captured and analysed by specialist air quality consultants for PKCT.
-Data and exceedances related to the northern monitor are presented with wind data in Appendix B: Consultant Dust Data Summary and in Figure 16 below.
+Data and exceedances related to the northern monitor are presented with wind data in 11.2 Appendix B: Consultant Dust Data Summary and in Figure 16 below.
 A summary of the air quality data at the northern dust monitor from PKCT's Air Quality consultant is provided below.

-The annual average TSP concentration of 34.6 μ g/m3 at the PKCT northern monitoring site was below the air quality criterion of 90 μ g/m3.
+The annual average TSP concentration of 26.7 μg/m3 at the PKCT northern monitoring site was below the air quality criterion of 90 μg/m3.

-The annual average PM10 concentration of 24.4 $\mu g/m^3$ at the PKCT northern monitoring site was below the air quality criterion of 30 $\mu g/m^3$.
+The annual average PM10 concentration of 19.2 μg/m3 at the PKCT northern monitoring site was below the air quality criterion of 30 μ g/m3.

-At the northern PKCT monitoring site the trigger level of 90 $\mu g/m^3$ for the 24-hour average TSP concentration was exceeded on 19 occasions, while the 24-hour average PM10 air quality standard of 50 $\mu g/m^3$ was exceeded on 44 occasions.
+At the northern PKCT monitoring site the trigger level of 90 μg/m3 for the 24-hour average TSP concentration was exceeded on 9 occasions, while the 24-hour average PM10 air quality standard of 50 μg/m3 was exceeded on 23 occasions.
 Each TSP exceedance day was also a PM10 exceedance day.

-PKCT was identified as having made, at most, a minor contribution (i.e. less than 30%) to 17 of the 19 exceedances of the 24-hour average TSP trigger level at the PKCT northern monitoring site.
-PKCT was identified as having made a moderate contribution (30% to 70%) on the remaining two exceedance days.
+PKCT was identified as having made, at most, a minimal contribution (i.e. less than 10%) to all 9 exceedances of the 24-hour average TSP trigger level at the PKCT northern monitoring site.

-PKCT was identified as having made, at most, a minor contribution (i.e. less than 30%) to 41 of the 44 exceedances of the 24-hour average PM10 standard at the PKCT northern monitoring site.
-PKCT was identified as having made a moderate contribution (30% to 70%) on the remaining three exceedance days.
+PKCT was identified as having made, at most, a moderate contribution (i.e. up to 70%) to 3 exceedances of the 24-hour average PM10 standard at the PKCT northern monitoring site on 12 February 2020, 14 February 2020 and March 2020 with contributions of 49.3%, 40.0% and 32% respectively.
+For all other exceedances, PKCT did not make more than a minor contribution (i.e. 30%).

 PKCT contribution rating Number of TSP exceedance days Number of PM 10 exceedance days

-None 3 13
+None 4 11

-Minimal (0% to 10%) 12 22
+Minimal (0% to 10%) 2 3

-Minor (10% to 30%) 2 6
+Minor (10% to 30%) 0 1

-Moderate (30% to 70%) 2 3
+Moderate (30% to 70%) 0 3

 Major (70% to 100%) 0 0

-Unclassified (missing data) 0 0
+Unclassified (missing data) 3 5

-Total exceedance days 19 44
+Total exceedance days 9 23

-Figure 16: PKCT contribution ratings for exceedance days during July 2017 to June 2018
+Figure 16: PKCT contribution ratings for exceedance days during July 2019 to June 2020

-On average, PKCT was estimated to have contributed 7% to TSP levels at the PKCT northern monitoring site on days when exceedances of the TSP trigger level occurred.
+On average, PKCT was estimated to have contributed 1.1% to TSP levels at the PKCT northern monitoring site on days when exceedances of the TSP trigger level occurred.

-On average, PKCT was estimated to have contributed 6% to PM10 levels at the PKCT northern monitoring site on days when exceedances of the PM10 standard occurred.
+On average, PKCT was estimated to have contributed 14.8% to PM10 levels at the PKCT northern monitoring site on days when exceedances of the PM10 standard occurred.